-- 1. Student is required to attend an Academic Debt Relief workshop and to meet with an advisor who will assist the student with course selection and registration. - 2.
-Student must complete a minimum of two courses and earn at least 5 credits in the returned semester.
-Student is required to submit a FAFSA to ensure he or she is aware of and is accessing available grant funds.
-Student is not required to accept student loan funds, but will have the option to do so to assist with the payment of tuition. - 3.
-Payment in full, a payment plan, or authorized financial aid must be in place on or before the tuition due date for the semester following acceptance into Academic Debt Relief program to ensure that student has the means to pay for the current semester.
+- This is a one-time debt relief initiative students cannot reapply. - Students must enroll in a minimum of two courses (6 credits) and successfully complete the courses in the semester they return with a semester GPA of 2.0 or higher. - Students must have a completed FAFSA on file to ensure they are aware of and accessing available grant funds.
+Students will not be required to accept student loan funds but will have the option to do so to assist with paying their tuition. - Payment in full, payment plan or authorized financial aid must be in place prior to the start of the current terms' payment due date to ensure the student has the means to pay for the current semester attending. - Upon completion of these requirements, the College will forgive the remaining debt owed to the College by the student.